adeason/openafs/doc/process/standards-compliance.md

 change pioctls in a backwards-incompatible way, or remove pioctls, since that would break compatibility with older versions of OpenAFS.

-Arguments to pioctls and other userspace-kernel communcation data is usually declared in `src/config/afs_args.h`.
-Non-pioctl syscalls also exist for userspace-kernel communcation, but are mostly used by `afsd` for starting up or shutting down the client.
+Arguments to pioctls and other userspace-kernel communication data is usually declared in `src/config/afs_args.h`.
+Non-pioctl syscalls also exist for userspace-kernel communication, but are mostly used by `afsd` for starting up or shutting down the client.
 These are considered a non-public interface, and these syscalls can be changed or removed as needed, but we still try to not deliberately break compatibility to allow for slight version mismatches between